FarmDrop/url-shortener-code-test/README.md

-- When you send a GET request to a previously returned URL, it should redirect to the POSTed URL.
+- When you send a GET request to a previously returned URL, it should redirect to the POSTed URL, as shown in the following curl example:

-e.g.
 ```
 curl -v localhost:4000/abc123
 ...